yunjay/Exaggerated-Shading/README.md

 The shading method proposed in the paper requires several levels of smoothed normals to be preprocessed, each using a progressively larger Gaussian filter for smoothing of the normals.

+For each scale, the standard deviation of the Gaussian filter is increased exponentially by a constant scalar coefficient.
+The paper suggests $\sqrt(2)$ for each level.

+$ \sigma_{n+1} = \sqrt(2)\sigma_n $

 ### Principal Direction-based Light Adjustment

 The basic rendering model simply projects the light source at each point into the tangent plane perpendicular to the smoothed normal.
-Instead with a formulization of "contrast" proposed in the paper as :
+Instead with a formulization of "contrast" proposed in the paper as

 ## Dependencies